dreamsmartins/DataProjectNative/README.md

+# Playground for Data Analysis Learning

+>This is a playground space to experiment with various data tools.
-This project contains MySQL schemas, csv's and Python Jupyter Notebooks
+>Here I'm have MySQL schemas, csv's and Python Jupyter Notebooks to explore datasets.